Formatting Direct Answers | Yext Hitchhikers Platform

 break;

-To update a specific field, you will navigate to the bottom of the file.
-Uncomment this section by selecting the code block and hitting ctrl + / or command + /.
-Below is an example of specific formatting for the mainPhone field.
+To update a specific field, you will navigate to the bottom of the file and uncomment the section.
+Below is an example of specific formatting for the mainPhone field:

 switch (answer.fieldApiName) {